Overv/Open.GL/content/articles-en/drawing.md

 		gl_Position = vec4(position, 0.0, 1.0);
 	}

-The `#version` preprocessor directive is used to indicate that the code that follows is GLSL 1.50 code.
+The `#version` preprocessor directive is used to indicate that the code that follows is GLSL 1.50 code using OpenGL's core profile.
 Next, we specify that there is only one attribute, the position.
 Apart from the regular C types, GLSL has built-in vector and matrix types identified by `vec*` and `mat*` identifiers.
 The type of the values within these constructs is always a `float`.
 The number after `vec` specifies the number of components (x, y, z, w) and the number after `mat` specifies the number of rows /columns.
 Since the position attribute consists of only an X and Y coordinate, `vec2` is perfect.

 > You can be quite creative when working with these vertex types.
 In the example above a shortcut was used to set the first two components of the `vec4` to those of `vec2`.
 These two lines are equal:
 >